omarzeineh/Smart-Traffic-Management-UDP-Redundant-Forwarding/README.md

-# Smart Traffic Management – UDP Redundant Forwarding (Question 1)
+# Smart Traffic Management – UDP Redundant Forwarding

 This repository contains a minimal UDP-based client–forwarder–server setup for a Smart Traffic Management System.
 It demonstrates high availability, fault tolerance, and redundancy by forwarding the same UDP packet from a traffic sensor (client) to multiple redundant servers via a UDP forwarder.